-Volume 33, No. 3 Copyright 2023 by Prestige Shrub and Tree, Ltd. ® Use With Permission Only.
+Volume 35, No. 3 Copyright 2025 by Prestige Shrub and Tree, Ltd. ® Use With Permission Only.

 This is your third scheduled visit for the year.
-At this visit, the fescue will be receiving weed controls until we move into May at which point the fescue will receive a systemic fungicide for brown patch reduction.
-Zoysia will receive its season long granular fertilizer.
+At this visit, the Fescue will be receiving weed controls until we move into May at which point the Fescue will receive a systemic fungicide for brown patch reduction.
+Zovsia will receive its season long granular fertilizer.
 If we find incidence of spring warm season turf diseases, we will spot treat the disease activity during this visit.
 If additional fungicide treatments are needed between regular visits, they must be done at additional cost.
-Finally, as temperatures permit, we will also be applying weed control on all turf types
+Finally, we will also be applying weed control on all turf types.